Plhys18/genewebPublic/README.md

 > **Bachelor's Thesis Appendix**
 > This is the public version of the GeneWeb codebase, created specifically for the appendix of a bachelor's thesis.
 All private data has been removed for security and privacy purposes.

-## ⚠️ Important Notice

-**REUSE IS FORBIDDEN**
-This repository is provided for **VIEW-ONLY** purposes.
-No part of this code may be used, modified, or redistributed without explicit permission.

----

 ## Local Development Setup

 Follow these steps to run the application locally for development purposes: